University of London theses

 Theses from the British Isles

-Theses awarded by any university in Great Britain can be located using the ProQuest Dissertations and Theses, UK and Ireland.
+Theses awarded by any university in Great Britain can be located using the ProQuest Dissertations and Theses: Global.
 Most will be available via the EThOS Electronic Theses Online Service.
 Theses will be available through EThOS for immediate download if they have already been digitised.
 If not, you can make a request can via the EThOS service for the thesis to be digitised and made available for you.
 In most cases the service is free of charge.

 If you have difficulty finding a thesis on the EThOS catalogue we strongly recommend you consult the ‘Search tips’ available via the main EThOS search page.